miniBill/witch-awakening/DLCs/Core/Companions.md

 - Negative: - Works late a lot
 - Negative: - Really strict though
 - Mixed: +/- Great guy to know if you need to get rid of a body
-- Has: Kain has Familiarity 3, Firecalling 4, Curses 5, Consortation 5, Metamorphize 5 (Dragon) _Secret Magic & Family Line_
+- Has: Kain has Familiarity 3, Firecalling 4, Curses 5, Consortation 5, Metamorphosis 5 (Dragon) _Secret Magic & Family Line_
 - Quote: _*“Son, it’s not every day a young man turns 18, time to start helping out with the family business.
 For now enjoy some catgirl slaves” - Kain*_

 When most witches who know their history think of a male sorcerer, Kain likely crosses their mind as an antediluvian warlord that ruled over ancient Siberia as a witch-king with his striking crown-halo of flame and his drake mount familiar, his own skin hardened with scales in places, and his breath like a dragon’s own.
 Now? a single dad with 3 kids and a blue collar job... while head of 4 Hespatian families